andras-adam/coronainfo/README.md

 # Coronainfo 😷

-Get the latest COVID-19 statistics right to your Android device!
+Get the latest COVID-19 statistics right to your smartphone!

 ## Features
 - *Coronainfo* provides reliable information from trustworthy sources about the state of the [COVID-19 pandemic](https://en.wikipedia.org/wiki/COVID-19_pandemic) both globally and locally, supporting nearly all countries on Earth.